canonical/netplan/doc/netplan.md

 ``parameters`` (mapping)

 :    Customization parameters for special bonding options.
-Using the
+Unless otherwise
-     NetworkManager renderer, parameter values for intervals should be expressed in milliseconds; for the systemd renderer, they are interpreted to be in milliseconds unless a time suffix (such as "s" for seconds) is specified.
-Time values are passed directly to the backend.
+     specified, parameter values for time intervals should be expressed in milliseconds, but can also be expressed in seconds using a time suffix (such as "s" for seconds, "ms" for milliseconds).

      ``mode`` (scalar)
      :    Set the bonding mode used for the interfaces.
 The default is